The Diocesan Archives maintain a variety of sacramental and educational records as well as diocesan artifacts and information.

 Marriage records were to include the complete names of the bride and groom, the date of the wedding, and the names of the witnesses along with the officiating clergy.
 On marriage records some pastors would add the names of the parents of the bride and groom, perhaps indicate where the bride and groom had been born, or even occasionally note the ages of the bride and groom.
 This form of record-keeping was not consistent and the information noted did vary by parish and by priest.
 Even two records recorded at the same time by the same priest could and did have different amounts of information.

 Death records are very inconsistent regarding the kind and quality of information because the Code was not specific as to exactly what information was required.
-Some pastor recorded only the person’s name and date of services.
+Some pastors recorded only the person’s name and date of funeral services.
 Other pastors recorded additional information.
-Records from the same time period and sometimes the same church can provide vastly different amounts of information.

 Parishes did not keep anything comparable to a census or detailed registration form on parishioners.